Favour-dgreat/Build-a-Gym-Marketplace-with-HTML-and-Solidity/how-to-build-gym-marketplace-with-html-solidity.md

 6. price - This stores the amount of the product.
 Its also a number so it has a type of uint.
 7. sold - This keeps track of when a product is sold or not and it has a type of Boolean.

-In the next line, you define a state variable productsLength, this is going to keep track of the products in our contract.
+In the next line, you have to define a state variable productsLength, this is going to keep track of the products in our contract.
 It is of a `uint` type which means it can only store integer values. [(Learn more about data types in solidity)](https://docs.soliditylang.org/en/latest/types.html)

 ```js
 uint internal productsLength = 0;
 ```
 We also define the visibility of our variable to `internal` which means it cannot be accessed from external smart contracts or addresses and can only be modified within the smart contract. ([Learn more about visiblity](https://docs.soliditylang.org/en/latest/contracts.html#visibility-and-getters)).
-Also, for us to interact with the cUSD ERC-20 token on the Celo alfajores test network, you need to know the address of the token.
+Also, for us to interact with the cUSD ERC-20 token on the Celo alfajores test network, we need to know the address of the token.
 So we define this also with the code below:

 ```js
   address payable internal onwerAddress;
   ServiceInterface internal ServiceContract;
 ```
-In the code above we also interfaced the Service Contract.
+In the code above, we have also interfaced the Service Contract.
 The purpose of an interface is to enforce a defined set of properties and to execute specific functions in another object.([Learn more about Interfaces in Solidity Smart Contracts](https://cryptomarketpool.com/interface-in-solidity-smart-contracts/)).

-Next in our smartcontract is a mapping function to handle multiple products, a mapping is needed where you can access the value of a product through their key.
+Next in our Smart Contract, a mapping function is used to handle multiple products, as it is needed to access the value of a product through their key.
 To create a mapping, you use the keyword `mapping` and assign a key type to a value type.
 In this case, your key would be an integer and the value would be the struct Product we just created.

 ```js